Summary

 -

-Average rainfall: The average annual rainfall for the year.
+Average rainfall: The average annual rainfall for the year is an amalgamation of the monthly average rainfall.
 Uses regional profile to calculate daily rainfall for the hydrology and other sub models.

 -